First assessment phase

 Only candidates, who have obtained a score greater than or equal to 50% of the maximum score attributable for the first evaluation (30 points), will be admitted to the second phase.

-The candidates will be provided with three scientific publications selected by the Commissions.
-The candidate will have to choose one to discuss during the interview.
+The candidates will be provided with three scientific publications selected by the Committee.
+The candidate will have to choose one to discuss during the interview. the list of the papers is available at the page "Rankings and Papers"

 Second assessment phase

-This phase consists in an interview held in English, in case also supported by video conference, with the Examination Committee.
-The assessment criteria used shall be those already established by the Commission.
+This phase consists in an interview held in English, in case also supported by video conference, with the Admission Committee.
+The assessment criteria used shall be those already established by the Committee.